Poincar\'e dualization and Massey products: Introduction

 We treat the following three topics concerning rational Poincar\'e duality and formality: \begin{itemize} \item We study a construction which extends any cohomologically connected, finite type cdga by its dual to one satisfying Poincar\'e duality on its cohomology, which geometrically corresponds to taking the double of a thickened representing cell complex. \item Using this construction, we build examples of dominant maps to Poincar\'e duality spaces showing that the main result of \cite{MSZ23}, namely that formality is preserved under dominant maps, is sharp in a certain sense. \item We are led to revisit nice algebraic (namely, cyclic) models of Poincar\'e duality spaces, using which we can give quick proofs of known formality results. \end{itemize}

 The existence of non-zero degree maps between closed manifolds, giving a relation going by the name of \emph{domination}, has been of substantial interest going back at least to work of Gromov, Milnor, and Thurston in the 1970's, see \cite[p.173]{CT89}.
-The general empirical observation is that the domain of a non-zero degree map should be ``more complicated'' than its target, see e.g. loc. cit.
-In view of this heuristic, the authors showed in \cite{MSZ23} that formality is preserved under domination.
+The general empirical observation is that the domain of a non-zero degree map should be ``at least as complicated'' as its target, see e.g. loc. cit.
+As an instance of this heuristic, the authors showed in \cite{MSZ23} that formality is preserved under domination.
 This observation was in part motivated by a result of Taylor that non-trivial triple Massey products remain non-trivial upon pullback by a dominant map.

 One is then naturally led to ask about the behavior of quadruple and higher Massey products under pullback by dominant maps.
 In order to address this problem, we detail a construction that extends any cdga to one satisfying Poincar\'e duality on its cohomology, and discuss its functoriality.
 The construction is simple and by no means new, but we wish to give it a down-to-earth, workable description, and study its rational homotopy theoretic properties, allowing us to easily construct examples by hand.
 Explicitly we have: